Find Quick Relief from Depression - Explore SPRAVATO

 Psychiatrists

-SPRAVATO®: SPRAVATO® is a nasal spray prescription medication used to treat treatment-resistant depression (TRD) in adult patients.
+SPRAVATO®: It is a ketamine-based and FDA-approved nasal spray prescription medication that is used to treat treatment-resistant depression (TRD) in adult patients.
 It works by targeting specific receptors in the brain and helps regulate mood.

 SUBOXONE: Buprenorphine/Naloxone is a combination medication that is used to treat opioid addiction.
 Buprenorphine aids in reducing the withdrawal symptoms and cravings, while naloxone prevents chances of an overdose.